 Somehow, either in the newsletter or sent to me by a reader I recieved Bob Parsons 16 Rules.
 I thought it was worth sharing so I added my two bits and a handful of shrapnel.
 Sometimes, a lot of guru’s “secrets to success” come down to a lot of sitting on your thumbs and doing some wishful thinking.
 Although that is part of it, you hardly ever get any meat and potatoes to work on, I hope this is different.

 To me this post is just like a readers digest version of The Secret and Tony Robbins all mixed into one!
 I’ve read stuff from a lot of self improvement super stars but have settled on Jim Edwards because of that fact that he is one of the few that always stresses that action is the key to success (and he didn’t become successful by selling people “how to be successful”).
 You can have the best battle plan in the world, but if you never drop your ***** and pull on your socks, you wont accomplish squat.

-Here are the 16 secrets to become more successful
+Here are Bob Parsons 16 rules to become more successful

 1. Get and stay out of your comfort zone.
 I believe that not much happens of any significance when we’re in our comfort zone.
 I hear people say, “But I’m concerned about security.”
 My response to that is simple: “Security is for cadavers.”
 Its true though.
 After I built up my business to the point where I physically did not have to be there, I realized I was bored.
 You have to keep on moving to feel alive!